coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 Therefore, the enduser in an XR Fragment-compatible browser can copy/paste/share data in these ways:

 * time/space: 3D object (current animation-loop)
-* text: Text object (including visual-meta if any)
+* text: TeXt object (including BiBTeX/visual-meta if any)
 * interlinked: Collected objects by visual-meta tag

 # XR Fragment queries